-Network licenses and installation media for this program are provided by the GSD.
-McNeel does offer a substantial discount for fully-functional educational licenses to individuals, which can be a good alternative to the network licenses offered by the school.
-To find out more information, visit McNeel's educational site
+McNeel offers a substantial educational discount for fully-functional, stand-alone licenses to individuals, which can be a good alternative to the cloud licenses offered by the school.
+For more information, visit McNeel's educational site